ESSENTIAL BIOLOGY: FROM GENOMES TO ORGANISMS

 The course guide for this paper did not contain very much text in some sections - some sections consisted entirely of diagrams which lecturers expected you to annotate during lectures.
 The 'Mastering' Assignments require you to log onto a website once a week or so and complete mini-assignments.
-Your total score on all the assignments (which are just simple MCQs, SAQs or mix-'n-match questions) is converted into a final grade out of 4 which finally contributes 4% to your grade.
+Those assignments are just simple MCQs, SAQs or mix-'n-match questions.
+Each week's score contributes to 1%, and there are 12 weeks that totally contributes to 12% of your grade.

-BIOSCI101 consists of five laboratories which is attended every fortnight.
+BIOSCI101 consists of six laboratories that are attended every fortnight.
 Each lab has a short relatively straightforward prelab component which you do before attending the lab and hand in once you walk in, which also contributes to your final laboratory grade.
-Most laboratory work in BIOSCI101 consists of carrying out repetitive experiments such as determining rates of reaction as in the first laboratory (Enzymology) or identifying strains of bacteria by determining their growth rate in different culture sets in the second laboratory (Gene expression).
 Suggested readings are provided but are not necessary to do well in the laboratory.
 The way each lab is structured allows you to work at a reasonable pace, and in some labs, most students can finish early.
 Topics taught in lectures were reviewed that related to the lab during the lab so that you could answer the lab assignments.

 Cellular and Molecular Biology

 Taught by Dr Kate Angel in 8 lectures in 2019.
 A great lecturer to start the year off, her pace is slower than most other lecturers and most content required for the MST is on the slides.
 Sometimes she would go more in depth than her slides but as she will reiterate in reviews or FAQs, the content examined will be on the slides and in the course guide.
 About half way during her lectures, she would conduct an exercise to test on the knowledge taught in her preparatory lecture videos.
 Those exercises can be found in the course book, and are similar to the short answer questions in the final exam of her section.
 Therefore, I highly recommend you to review those questions before you sit the exam.